Tanami/symta/doc/symta-by-example.md

 `list.transpose` - matrix transpose

-`list.bytes` - coerce list of integers to an efficient internal representation, using only 8 bites for each value
+`list.bytes` - coerce list of integers to an efficient internal representation, using only 8-bit byte per value.

 `_.as_text` - convert object to textual represenation